 Designed for a new generation of scout cruisers shortly after World War I, this weapon was used by the heavy cruisers built during the 1920s and on the aircraft carriers Akagi and Kaga.
 As the heavy cruisers were rebuilt in the 1930s, these guns were then replaced by the more powerful 20 cm/50 (8") 3rd Year Type No. 2 (2 GÔ) gun.

 The aircraft carriers Akagi and Kaga as completed had these guns in both twin turrets and in single casemate mountings.
-When modernized in the 1930s, the twin mountings were removed with additional single casemate guns added to replace them.
+When modernized in the 1930s, the twin mountings were removed and additional single casemate guns were added to replace them.
 By the start of the Pacific War, these two carriers were the only Japanese ships still armed with these weapons and they carried them until they were sunk at the Battle of Midway.

 One of the twin mountings and its guns still survives as a memorial in Thailand.
 See the Dhonburi Memorial section and Mount / Turret note below.

 Nomenclature note: The No. 1 (1 GÔ) designation was added to these guns after the more powerful 20 cm/50 (8") 3rd Year Type No. 2 (2 GÔ) Gun was adopted on 6 April 1931.

 Actual bore diameter was 20.0 cm (7.87").
 These guns were wire wound for part of their length and had screw breech blocks with a three-motion breech mechanism.
 These weapons can be distinguished from the 20 cm/50 (8") No. 2 guns by the marked step in the chase diameter.

 Redesignation April 1931: 20 cm/50 (7.9") 3rd Year Type (Model 1914) No. 1